department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/product-outline.md

 <details> <summary>Reduce facility wait times and length of visit time by reducing the number of tasks a veteran must complete within a facility</summary>

 - Decrease the length of time for a visit by avoiding handwriting and integrating Veteran health information discretely into the EHR
-- Veterans may struggle to write legibly on paper forms can be hard to read for the employeee clinical team requiring them to confirm and ask the same questions so they can document in to the system.
+- Veterans may struggle to write legibly on paper forms can be hard to read for the employee clinical team requiring them to confirm and ask the same questions so they can document into the system.
 - Implementing the use of digital check in, will save time by providing accurate ready to be seen indicators to the the care team
 	- The employee care team can avoid waiting on Veterans that haven't finished their intake forms and check-in ahead of the appointment time. (need acceptable window from facility to allow "virtual" checkin)